When I was 18, a friend and I went out to a random Chinese restaurant in the heart of Winnipeg's Chinatown and ordered a "Miscellaneous meat" dish.

 My kids are a little more food worldly.
 They request butter chicken regularly and were ordering calamari off restaurant menus by the age of 4.
-Oh, and they love these salad rolls.
+Oh, and they love this salad roll recipe.
 I'm not saying that this is exactly foreign fare but this is far more multicultural and daring than I would have ever have had the opportunity to eat as a kid.

 Although I like to add a wee bit of a 'foreign flare' to many of my recipes, I still try to keep it simple.
 And that's what I had in mind when I created these salad rolls.
 A bagged salad kit, a little chopping, some wrapping and voilà!
 You have yourself one of the best appetizers you've ever eaten, a snack or even a meal.
+We often have a snacky dinner of these salad rolls, healthy yogurt hummus and carrots, potstickers and shrimp on a Friday night when we're watching movies.
 Hey, we're all busy doing other stuff, even if we love to cook!

 I also try to focus on healthy (most of the time).
-These salad rolls are not only healthy, they are hearty - your veggies, meat and carbs all in one wrap, making them perfectly acceptable as a light meal.
+These Italian summer rolls with peanut dipping sauce are not only healthy, they are hearty - your veggies, meat and carbs all in one wrap, making them perfectly acceptable as a light meal.
 And the addition of the melon adds a refreshing burst of flavor.
 They are also great for munching on a hot summer day, preferably outside on the deck , with a cold glass of white wine (or whatever your choice of beverage is).

 If you are the least bit intimidated by making salad rolls, no need to be - they are pretty straightforward (see video demonstration "how to wrap a salad roll" in directions below).